Cactus terrariums are infinitely Instagrammable.

 So, if style is the main focus – at the expense of plant health and longevity – these spiky wonders are unlikely to last.

-To make sure your cacti go the distance, you’re going to have to put their needs first.
-But, with the right setup and substrate you can do it.
+To ensure your cacti survive, you need to put their needs first.
+With the right setup and substrate, you can make it work.

-- Humidity – As you might expect from a desert dwelling plant, cacti are built to thrive in dry environments and they cannot tolerate humidity.
-Whereas, terrariums are literal humidity generators as they trap moisture in the air within the vessel.
+- Humidity – As desert dwellers, cacti have evolved to thrive in dry environments, and they cannot tolerate humidity.
+Closed terrariums are literal humidity generators as they trap moisture in the air within the vessel.

 - Drainage – To counter excess water retention in the substrate, cacti need excellent drainage.
-A drainage layer is a big help here, but then a drainage layer full of water can cause problems by wicking up into the substrate, or just through passively generating more humidity.
+A drainage layer is a big help here, but then a drainage layer full of water can cause problems by wicking up into the substrate or just passively generating more humidity.

 - Airflow – Part of keeping cacti dry is the constant airflow they’re subjected to in their natural environment.
 Most terrarium containers block airflow to a large degree, and so this can be a big problem when combined with the added humidity.

 So, is a cactus terrarium a good idea?
 Well, not in the strict definition of a terrarium, but with an open terrarium and the right approach, we can absolutely make a gorgeous and functional piece of natural art.

 The Best Setup for a Successful Cactus Terrarium